phaserjs/phaser/README.md

 * Phaser.Timer will no longer resume if it was previously paused and the game loses focus and then resumes (fixes #383)
 * Tweens now resume correctly if the game pauses (focus loss) while they are paused.
 * Tweens don't double pause if they were already paused and the game pauses.
+* Buttons are now cleanly destroyed if part of a Group without leaving their InputHandler running.
+* You can now safely destroy a Group and the 'destroyChildren' boolean will propogate fully down the display list.
+* Calling destroy on an already destroyed object would throw a run-time error.
+Now checked for and aborted.
+* Calling destroy while in an Input Event callback now works for either the parent Group or the calling object itself.

 TO DO: